 - Somewhat related: the Chevy SSR

 Motor Trend named the 2001 PT Cruiser the Car of the Year.
 The base PT went from 0 to 60 mph in 8.6 seconds, nearly a half second faster than the Honda Civic EX (a time similar to the Volvo V70 T5 Cross Country); critics said it was too slow.
-Braking was good, going from 60 to 0 in 120 feet - lower than most other tested vehicles (the Civic required over fifteen more feet).
+Braking was good, going from 60 to 0 in 120 feet - better than most other tested vehicles (the Civic required over fifteen more feet).

 The skidpad and slalom rating were identical to the supposedly class-leading Civic EX, and the skidpad was close (within .02 g) to the Audi AllRoad Quattro, Elantra GLS, Lexus LS 430, and Volvo V70 T5 Cross Country.